-Excessive grazing and lack of fire shift this plant community across an ecological threshold to the Increased Bare Ground State.
-Erosion and loss of organic matter and carbon reserves are constraints to recovery.
+Heavy, continuous grazing without adequate recovery opportunity between grazing events, and lack of fire shifts the Warm-Season Shortgrass State across an ecological threshold to the Increased Bare Ground State.
+This transition may require several years.
+Erosion and loss of organic matter and carbon reserves are concerns.